Why is the Trinity So Important to Christians?

 One particular event stands out in my mind because of the incredible way everyone worked together.

-We were hosting a ladies’ dinner over the course of two evenings.
+We were hosting a ladies’ dinner for two evenings.

 For this event, the ladies were organized into teams.
 One team handled the food, another the decorations, another the entertainment and music, and others the tickets, the prayer cover, and the volunteers.